penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-sessionrelations-properties-consecutivegroup.md

 ## refSessions

-Contains the references of a continuous sessions group.
-Must contain the sesion itself.
-And the proper order of continuity (for 'order' property).
+List of the consecutive sessions.
+Must contain the sesion itself and the proper order of continuity (see 'order' property).

 `refSessions`